CassieMarie0728/my-awesomeness/README.md

 - [MicrosoftDocs/mslearn-staticwebapp](https://github.com/MicrosoftDocs/mslearn-staticwebapp) - Static Web App template repository
 - [Mikael-R/readme-template-generator](https://github.com/Mikael-R/readme-template-generator) - 📜 A readme template generator for your repositories
 - [NK2552003/Iconoodle](https://github.com/NK2552003/Iconoodle) - Iconoodle is a small Next.js + TypeScript site and icon library of hand-drawn SVG doodles, illustrations, and icon packs.
 Use them directly in projects, download individual SVGs or bulk-export packs.
+- [OpenClawAndroid/openclaw-android-assistant](https://github.com/OpenClawAndroid/openclaw-android-assistant) - 🦞 AnyClaw — OpenClaw + Codex + Claude Code on Android.
+Three AI agents in one APK.
+Claw Code / OpenClaude running in full Linux.
+No root.
+No server.
+No PC.
 - [Southclaws/storyden](https://github.com/Southclaws/storyden) -  With a fresh new take on traditional bulletin board forum software, Storyden is a modern, secure and extensible platform for building communities.
 - [TriliumNext/Trilium](https://github.com/TriliumNext/Trilium) - Build your personal knowledge base with Trilium Notes
 - [UniRoom25/hand-drawn-icons](https://github.com/UniRoom25/hand-drawn-icons) - An SVG icon library of hand-drawn elements for UniRoom - inspiration for design drawn from iconoir.com